-Step 1 - Clean the frame
+Clean the frame

+To clean the frame you need to take off both wheels and remove any lights, computers, tool bag, and any other attached components or equipment you have on your bike.
 To make it easy to get the rear wheel off put the bike into the lowest gear possible, this will take the tension off the chain and give you some slack to play with.

 Avoid the temptation to get out the hose or pressure washer for this part.
-It is best to use a spray on cleaner, as pressure washers or hoses can get water into bearing surfaces and present problems down the track.
+It is best to use a spray-on cleaner, as pressure washers or hoses can get water into bearing surfaces and present problems down the track.

-Step 2: Cleaning your wheels
+Cleaning your wheels

 Now that your frame is sparkling it's time to move onto your wheels.
-Whether you have carbon or alloy wheelsets the process is much the same, although it's best to make sure your carbon braking surface is totally dry before putting them back on the bike, otherwise you will have that all too familiar carbon squeal.
+Whether you have carbon or alloy wheelsets the process is much the same, although it's best to make sure your carbon braking surface is totally dry before putting them back on the bike, otherwise, you will have that all too familiar carbon squeal.

 Use the same solution you did for your frame, wiping down the braking surface, spokes, and hubs.

-Step 3: Cleaning the cassette
+Cleaning the cassette

-Spray the Orontas degreaser onto your cassette and flannelette rag.
+Spray the degreaser onto your cassette and flannelette rag.
 Wedge the flannelette rag between the cassette sprockets, rotating the cassette around and cleaning each sprocket as you go.
-Depending on the amount of dirt on your cassette, you may have to change sections of the rag you are working on, and apply more Orontas degreaser to the rag.
+Depending on the amount of dirt on your cassette, you may have to change sections of the rag you are working on, and apply more degreaser to the rag.

 Regardless of the lubricant you are using, always apply to the bottom rung.
 Never spray up or down the cassette, or on the top rung.
 As you pedal the lubricant will be forced outwards, and into the chain.
 If it is anywhere but the bottom rung, you will end up with a mess all over the seatstays and chainstays.

 Handy Tips for cleaning your bike

-Manufacturers have different ways of measuring chain wear.
+Chain manufacturers have different ways of measuring chain wear.
 Get your local bike shop to inspect yours with every service.